 This is a company that manufacturers a number of products for the kitchen and bathroom.
 From providing faucets, showers, and bathing accessories, they cater for a large number of consumers needs.

 Another big brand from this industry.
-AS product a large number of bathroom fixtures and ranges that look great and come in varying degrees of functionality.
+AS produce a large number of bathroom fixtures and ranges that look great and come in varying degrees of functionality.
+They produce some of the best residential toilets.

 As a company, TOTO have some innovative ideas and designs that will help modernize the bathroom.
 This includes their loos as well with several of the industries favorites being manufactured by them.
 A popular choice for consumers, in which you will find plenty of ratings online detailing their experiences with their products.